 Editor's Note: Photo taken from the establishment's official social account

 Carcassonne has the loveliest souvenir shops where you can get the most adorable, tastiest, and original gifts for yourself and your loved ones.
-Cooperative Artisanale de la Cité is a little shop that sells art and crafts items that are so special you’ll want to buy a dozen so you can start a collection.
-Les Chocolats Philippe Bocardi is a chocolate shop where you can buy mouth-watering bonbons for your other-half – and probably finish them before you even leave the city.
+Les Chocolats Philippe Bocardi is a chocolate shop where you can buy mouth-watering bonbons for your other half – and probably finish them before you even leave the city.
 Vins & Vinos has the best wines to remember your trip to Carcassonne when you’re having dinner at home.
 Well, you can already see how good this city is for souvenirs.

 Les Chocolats Philippe Bocardi